Sophomore Year: Exploring What is Possible

 Start clarifying and confirming your career choice by gaining career-related work experience through volunteerism, part-time jobs or internships.
 Attend the Volunteer Fair or visit Volunteer Central to learn more about opportunities available at with our community partners.
 These experiences help you build connections with your community, fellow students, faculty and staff, and develop leadership skills.

 Take courses in subjects of interest or within your chosen major, including a class with a service-learning component that will allow you to apply academic knowledge and skills to address community issues.
-Get involved with the Center for Public Scholarship and Social Change or the Center for Sustainability for opportunities to engage with and serve our community.
+Get involved with the Center for Public Scholarship and Social Change for opportunities to engage with and serve our community.

 Use online tools to explore Career Options in your major, like Candid Career Information Videos or What Can I Do With This Major?